galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

 <!-- Later, you are likely to want to enhance your test capabilities and exploit Galasa's ability to integrate with automated CI/CD pipelines and a Kubernetes or equivalent container orchestration environment.
 Other similar but more complex scenarios are also possible, and may be required if your situation demands it. -->

-This section describes using Eclipse to install the Galasa plug-in - together with SimPlatform/SimBank - on your local machine and preparing it to run an initial set of provided tests against a simulated mainframe application.
+This section describes using the Galasa command line tool (galasactl) to install the Galasa plug-in - together with SimPlatform/SimBank - on your local machine and preparing it to run an initial set of provided tests against a simulated mainframe application.

 ## Unpacking the zip file